etendosoftware/docs/docs/user-guide/etendo-copilot/setup.md

 In case of defining an **Open AI Assistant** type app, the following fields will be enabled:

-- **Open AI Assistand Id**: Read-only field in which the ID of the assistant once created is displayed.
+- **Open AI Assistand ID**: Read-only field in which the ID of the assistant once created is displayed.
 - **Prompt**: Specific instructions of the assistant.
 These instructions can be written in English or Spanish.
 - **Open AI Model**: Dropdown with the Open AI models available.
 - **Code interpreter**: Code Interpreter enables the assistant to write and run code.
 This tool can process files with diverse data and formatting, and generate files such as graphs.